 Clinical and cost-effectiveness evidence was reviewed in the development of this guideline which has led to this more specific recommendation.
-More information is available from www.nice.org.uk/cg97.
-The IP guidance on transurethral electrovaporisation of the prostate remains current, and should be read in conjunction with the clinical guideline.
+More information is available from NICE guideline CG97.
+The interventional procedure guidance on transurethral electrovaporisation of the prostate remains current, and should be read in conjunction with the clinical guideline.

 This procedure is used to treat benign prostatic obstruction (BPO.)
 BPO is a non-malignant enlargement of the prostate and is a common cause of lower urinary tract symptoms in men older than 40 years of age.